 The drive from Dublin is 166km and should take just under two hours in normal conditions on the M1, A1 and Northern Ireland’s M1.
 There is also a range of frequent bus and train options from Bus Éireann, Aircoach and Irish Rail.
 If you’re coming from Cavan/Monaghan direction, you can use the N54 Clones/ Monaghan Rd, continuing on the N12 and A3 to Craigavon and then the M1 motorway to Belfast.

-The city centre is compact and attractive, with all the high street chains you would expect as well as a great range of independent shops and two major shopping centres.
-The flagship centre is Victoria Square, a multi-level complex cleverly incorporated into the surrounding streets with a spectacular glass-and-steel roof and an elevated dome which gives great views over the city.
+The flagship shopping centre in the city is Victoria Square, a multi-level complex cleverly incorporated into the surrounding streets with a spectacular glass-and-steel roof and an elevated dome which gives great views over the city.
 You’ll find high-end fashion and homewares in House of Fraser, plus lots more designer and high street outlets as well as restaurants, cafes and a cinema.

 Nearby on Royal Avenue is CastleCourt, with over 80 shops (including a large branch of Debenhams) and 15 food outlets under one roof.
 The centre advertises its ‘family friendly’ credentials and has a soft play area, Parents’ Room with changing and feeding facilities and free Kiddy Car service – ‘ideal to whizz your child around the stores’.
 There’s a large multi-storey car park at the rear too.
-Both centres are open until 10pm on weekdays in the run-up to Christmas.
+Check each centre’s website for its opening hours.

 For shoppers travelling north on the M1, Newry is the first town you come to once you have crossed into Northern Ireland.
 It has long had a reputation as one of the best provincial shopping towns in Northern Ireland and in recent years, its credentials have been boosted further by the decline of the pound against the Euro.
 With its proximity to the border, Newry is increasingly attractive to shoppers from the Republic.